 - Some errors even come from malicious identity theft.

-Whatever the source of errors on your credit report, the solution is the same.
-You need to get your credit report, find the errors, and learn how to dispute a credit report entry.
+Whatever the error may be, the solution is the same – you need to get your credit report, find the errors, and learn how to dispute a credit report entry.

 What Can You Do to Dispute a Credit Report Entry?